 </div>

 The following more complex example shows how to customize the personal data update procedure of your members.
-Assume you have an external service, against which the personal data of members need to be kept in sync, whenever a member changes his personal data.
-The Personal data module of Contao provides a updatePersonalData hook which will be triggered when, as the name of the hook suggests, a member updates his personal data via this module.
+Assume you have an external service, against which the personal data of members need to be kept in sync, whenever a member changes their personal data.
+The Personal data module of Contao provides a updatePersonalData hook which will be triggered when, as the name of the hook suggests, a member updates their personal data via this module.

 // src/EventListener/UpdatePersonalDataListener.php